xraypy/feff85exafs/src/GENFMT/README.md

 ![call graph for the GENFMT folder](tree/genfmt.png)

-# The phase.bin file
+## The phase.pad file ##

 Along with the primary goal of wrapping up the calculation of the columns of the `feffNNNN.dat` file, one of the goals of the C wrapper is to provide a way of encapsulating *all* the information in that file in a C struct.
 We also aimed to do this without requiring any of Feff's intermediate files.
-That is, we want the only input for the use of the `onepath`/`feffpath` libraries to be a `phase.bin` file.
+That is, we want the only input for the use of the `onepath`/`feffpath` libraries to be a `phase.pad` file.

 A few of the bits of information in the header of the `feffNNNN.dat` file are not used in the calculations -- computation of F\_eff and of the columns of `feffNNNN.dat` -- performed by the `onepath` library and so were not readily available.
-To overcome this problem, the content `phase.bin` file was modified slightly, but in a way that should be both forward and backward compatible.
+To overcome this problem, the content `phase.pad` file was modified slightly, but in a way that should be both forward and backward compatible.

-The first line in `phase.bin` is not packed ASCII.
+The first line in `phase.pad` is not packed ASCII.
 Rather, it is a straight print of several integers.
 See https://github.com/xraypy/feff85exafs/blob/master/src/XSPH/wrxsph.f#L46

 An integer and two floats were added to the end of this list.
-Those three new parameters are initialized to zero before `phase.bin` is read.
-An old version of Feff reading this newly modified `phase.bin` will simply ignore the three new numbers.
-The newly modified Feff reading an old version of `phase.bin` will simply report 0 for each of these parameters.
+Those three new parameters are initialized to zero before `phase.pad` is read.
+An old version of Feff reading this newly modified `phase.pad` will simply ignore the three new numbers.
+The newly modified Feff reading an old version of `phase.pad` will simply report 0 for each of these parameters.